 Nike recently marked the 30th anniversary of its iconic “Just Do It” campaign by launching new ads featuring NFL player Colin Kaepernick, a move that instantly raised controversy online.
 Numerous notable sportspeople, such as LeBron James and Serena Williams, joined hundreds of thousands in supporting the advertising and Kaepernick’s broader cause.
 However, those opposed to Kaepernick and the practice of kneeling during the national anthem at football games reacted strongly as well, with many calling for a boycott of Nike, and some even taking to destroying their Nike gear.

 While there is certainly much to debate regarding Kaepernick and his cause, and probably less so regarding the questionable logic of destroying merchandise that Nike has already collected revenue on, this article is not about that.
 As somebody who oversees millions of dollars of brand market research every year, my curiosity was piqued: Would this prove to be a genius move or PR disaster for the brand strategists at Nike?
-And so to answer this burning question, the consumer & retail research division of Escalent went into field to survey public opinion.
+And so to answer this burning question, the consumer goods & retail research division of Escalent went into field to survey public opinion.

 The Nike brand and its long-time agency of record, Wieden+Kennedy, are no strangers to addressing social issues or courting controversy with advertising, and many will recall contentious ads featuring other sports stars such as Tiger Woods, Eric Cantona or Charles Barkley.